hathitrust/hathitrust_catalog_indexer/lib/README.md

 [`ht_traject/basic_macros.rb`](ht_traject/basic_macros.rb) has mostly
 generic post-processing macros not provided by the traject core (e.g., `compress_spaces`).

-The exception is the naconormalization macro, and it's not-running-on-JRuby mock `FakeoNormalizer`.
-Naconormalization is a set of rules from the LoC that supposedly provide better sorting for transliterated text.
+The exception is the naconormalization macro, and its not-running-on-JRuby mock `FakeoNormalizer`.
+Naconormalization is a set of rules from the LoC that supposedly provide better sorting for transliterated text, and runs as a gem wrapped around OCLC java code.

 [`ht_traject/ht_macros.rb`](ht_traject/ht_macros.rb) is a bit of a mishmash.
 Some of the macros actually work on data assumed to already be